This is my ninth year of full-time freelance writing, which I’d like to say makes me an expert at freelance taxes.

 Asking the right questions — especially around tax time — is the second one.

 Do both, and you’ll probably find that your freelance taxes get easier every year.

-Do you have a CPA?
 What questions do you wish you’d asked when you started doing freelance taxes?